Welcome to London Day of Nature 2026

 Session 4: 3.00pm - 4.00pm

 Workshop: Getting the most from GiGL – the whole GiGL Team.
-The final session of the day will be a workshop to learn how to access and make use of GiGL’s community services using GiGL’s key datasets for your local patch.
-In small groups, we will review and compare two outputs readily available to London’s voluntary environmental network:
+The final session of the day is a workshop to learn more about the GiGL community services available for your local patch.
+In small groups, we will review GiGL’s newest community output, the Community Report.

-Through guided discussions, there will be the chance to feedback on how we can improve our outputs to better meet your needs.
+There will be an opportunity to feedback on how we can improve our outputs to better meet your needs.

 Gatekeeper butterfly © Becky Garden